arcane-finance-defi/mixer-operator/README.md

 Or with docker - see [docker deploy docs](/deploy/README.md)

-## How to deploy binary package

-1. Build the service with target `x86_64-unknown-linux-gnu`
-2. Connect to the server via SSH `ssh root@156.67.63.214`
-3. Stop the previous version `killall mixer-operator`
-4. Copy the binaries to the server `scp ./target/x86_64-unknown-linux-gnu/release/mixer-operator root@156.67.63.214:/root/mixer/mixer-operator`
-5. Start the service `cd ./mixer && nohup ./mixer-operator &`

-## How to deploy docker images to stage
-* Docker images are build automatically using CI/CD and tagged with short-sha commit tag
-* Create git tag with pattern `stage-*` on commit you wish to deploy to stage
-* This will launch another CI/CD pipeline which will create another docker image with tag `stage`
-* Once `stage` image will be pushed to registery, watchtower container will update stage container automatically

 ## How to test

 * To run unit-tests only run `cargo test --lib`